vantage-sh/docs.vantage.sh/docs/connecting_open_ai.md

 # OpenAI

 Vantage integrates with your OpenAI account using the OpenAI [Costs API endpoint](https://platform.openai.com/docs/api-reference/usage/costs) and an Admin Key.
+Vantage supports any services and models that are returned in the Costs endpoint.

 ### Prerequisites

 [Create a free Vantage account](https://console.vantage.sh/signup), then follow the steps below to generate an OpenAI Admin Key.
 Note that you must be an _Organization Owner_ in your OpenAI organization to create an Admin Key.

 :::note
 Note that the Costs endpoint is not available to non-admin API keys.
-At this time, you cannot configure OpenAI Admin Keys to only allow certain permissions.
-Vantage will never attempt to write to any endpoints using your Admin Key.
-Vantage only reads from the Costs endpoint of the Usage API.
+Vantage does not have the ability to perform any actions that incur costs.
+However, OpenAI requires an Admin Key to access the Usage APIs.
+This key includes additional permissions beyond what Vantage uses (see the full list of permissions [here](https://help.openai.com/en/articles/9687866-admin-and-audit-logs-api-for-the-api-platform?q=admin+api+key)).
+Vantage only reads data from the Costs endpoint and will never perform any other actions.

+All Admin Keys generated through OpenAI have revocable read-write access, and you can also enable [audit logging](https://platform.openai.com/docs/api-reference/audit-logs) if needed.
+Unfortunately, OpenAI does not currently support more fine-grained permissions for Admin Keys.
+We recommend customers submit a feature request to OpenAI for improved permission scoping, and Vantage will adopt fine-grained permissions if this becomes available.
 :::

 ## Create a Connection